gazbert/bxbot/README.md

 * The `id` value is a unique identifier for the strategy.
 The `markets.yaml` `tradingStrategyId` entries cross-reference this.
   Value must be an alphanumeric string.
 Underscores and dashes are also permitted.

 * The `name` value is a friendly name for the strategy.
-The is used in the logs and by [BX-bot UI](https://github.com/gazbert/bxbot-ui) (work in progress) to display the strategy's name.
+The is used in the logs to display the strategy's name.
   Value must be an alphanumeric string.
 Spaces are allowed.

-* The `description` value is optional, and used by [BX-bot UI](https://github.com/gazbert/bxbot-ui) (work in progress) to display the strategy's description.
+* The `description` value is optional.

 You configure the loading of your strategy using either a `className` _or_ a `beanName`; you cannot specify both.